DATSUN ENGINE PARTS SOURCES for 2017

 |A crankshaft with only two ounce-inches of imbalance at 2,000 rpm will be subjected to a force of 14.2 lbs.
 At 4,000 rpm, the force grows to 56.8 lbs.
 Double the speed again to 8,000 rpm and the force becomes 227.2 lbs.|

 As you see in the V8 factoid above, this is where engine balance is critical because even the slightest out-of-balance piston/rod throws off the balance on the whole assembly...next thing you know you've thrown a rod through the block.
 Just picture an unbalanced gyroscope running at a high speed!
 Detroit didn't help matters by producing V8 engines that were externally balanced, sometimes even in the high-performance versions.
 Why?
 Likely because forging steel parts and balancing thousands of engines on an assembly line was expensive and time-consuming.
-As a result many V8 crankshafts and rods were made of weaker cast iron.
+As a result many V8 crankshafts and rods were made of weaker nodular or cast iron.
 As a result Nissan L-series Z motors easily turn over 200k miles while American ones of that era were lucky to see 100k.

 According to the Honsowetz L-series rebuild book, Datsun connecting rods were matched as a set at the factory.
 Racers like to grind and polish them (Chevy folklore again) but checking the balance is all that's necessary for the street.
 The factory says to replace the rod-bolts on every rebuild, but if you're being cheap you can get by with re-using the stock bolts.
 I've built 3 motors reusing the stock bolts, which I have driven very hard with no problems.
 But for my newest rebuild I went to Summit Racing and got a set of ARP rod bolts, part# ARP-202-6003 which will last forever.